-1. Reports, Allegations, or Suspicion of Abuse or Neglect of Any Kind a) Emergency Room Visits (for any reason)
+1. Reports, Allegations, or Suspicion of Abuse or Neglect of Any Kind

 All events where there is a report, allegation or suspicion that a consumer has been subjected to Misuse of Consumer Funds/Property, Neglect, Physical Abuse, Sexual Abuse or Verbal Abuse.
-(9 CSR 10-5.200, DOR 2.210) 2.
-All b) Non-scheduled Hospitalizations
+(9 CSR 10-5.200, DOR 2.210)

+2. All